cdapio/cdap/cdap-docs/developers-manual/source/getting-started/dev-env.rst

 To do so, follow these steps:

 1. Install all the :ref:`prerequisite system requirements <system-requirements>` for CDAP development.

 #.
-Download the source as a ZIP from |source-link|.
+Either clone the CDAP repo or download a ZIP of the source:

+   - Clone the CDAP repository using |git-clone-command|

-#.
-Unpack the ZIP in a suitable location.
+   - Download the source as a ZIP from |source-link| and unpack the ZIP in a suitable location

 #.
 In your IDE, install the Scala plugin (for
    `IntelliJ <https://confluence.jetbrains.com/display/SCA/Scala+Plugin+for+IntelliJ+IDEA>`__
    or `Eclipse <http://scala-ide.org>`__) as there is Scala code in the project.